carlosjennings1991/kickstarter_analysis/README.md

 Let's get a bit more granular.
 Our case study, Louise, wants to know when is the best time to launch her campaign for her play.
 Luckily, we have that info.

 <img src="https://github.com/carlosjennings1991/kickstarter_analysis/blob/main/outcomes_based_on_launch_date.png" width="350" height="350">

+Here we can see that May and June are the best times to launch a campaign for plays.

+---

+## Conclusion

+Plays that failed often had loftier fundraising goals.
+It could be that when people donating, they like knowing their donation goes a long way i.e $100 for a play with a goal of $2000 is 5% of the total goal, but that is simply a hypothesis.

+Another key takeaway is that successful campaigns had a much higher number of supporters (63 vs 8), while the donation amounts weren't that much different ($89 vs $73).

+In sum, Louise should launch in May or June, try to bring the budget down as much as possible, and ask as many people as possible for donations.